-Getting a Dental Implant After an Emergency
+Getting Dental Implants After an Emergency

 A dental emergency involves an injury, infection, or another ailment that requires immediate specialty dental treatment.
 It often involves severe pain.
 The initial stage of a dental emergency does not always bring pain.
 But the pain will come eventually if you don’t treat the underlying problem.
 If you experience any of these conditions, you need to see a Houston dentist right away:

 - Cracked teeth

 Dental emergencies can be caused by accidents, sports injuries, biting into hard foods, and skipping your 6-month dental cleaning.
 These are a few of the most common dental emergencies we see at Lovett Dental West U and what to do if you experience any of them.